SalesConnection/Caction-Support/docs/How_to_Check_Pending_Data.md

 ## How to Check Pending Data?

-### Here are the potential issues and solutions:

-i.
-Poor Internet Connection:
+Pending data is usually used to check if the user complained the comment been showing pending for a long time in job details page, there’s where support will require staff to take screenshot from pending data so the team can check on it.

-*Note: The following step done is done by user in Mobile App
+*Note: The following step done is done by user in Mobile App.

 1. On the Sales Connection mobile app, go to the "Dashboard" page.